AdaGold/weather-report/README.md

 Our goal is to create a fun, small weather app that focuses on displaying the weather.

-Instead of getting weather data from a data source, we will set the weather using user interaction.
+Our weather app will set the weather using user interaction and get the weather from a 3rd party API, OpenWeather.

 ![Example weather app: The temperature reads 71, in orange text.
 The selected dropdown for "Sky" is "Cloudy."
 There is a depiction of cloudy weather.
 The city name is "My Hometown."
 The header reads "My Hometown."](ada-project-docs/assets/example-71.png)
 _Fig.
 Example weather app: The temperature reads 71, in orange text.
 The selected dropdown for "Sky" is "Cloudy."
 There is a depiction of cloudy weather.
 The city name is "My Hometown."
 The header reads "My Hometown."_